Carrooi/Node-ModalDialog/README.md

 * 1.5.0
 	+ onTrue and onFalse in confirmations replaced with eventEmitter events
+	+ overlay did not hide in some situations

 * 1.4.0
 	+ jQuery must be passed in constructor